aws-observability/aws-otel-java-instrumentation/instrumentation/aws-sdk/README.md

 Key aspects of handler registration:
 - `order` method ensures ADOT instrumentation runs after OpenTelemetry's base instrumentation.
 It is set to 99 as precaution, in case upstream aws-sdk registers more handlers.
 - `AdotAwsSdkClientInstrumentation` class

+**AdotAwsSdkClientInstrumentation**

+AWS SDK v1.11 instrumentation requires ByteBuddy because, unlike v2.2, it doesn't provide an SPI for adding request handlers.
+While v2.2 uses the ExecutionInterceptor interface and Java's ServiceLoader mechanism, v1.11 maintains a direct list of handlers that can't be modified through a public API.
+Therefore, we use ByteBuddy to modify the AWS client constructor and inject our handler directly into the requestHandler2s list.

   - `AdotAwsSdkClientAdvice` registers our handler only if the upstream aws-sdk span is enabled (i.e. it checks if the upstream handler is present when an AWS SDK client is initialized).
     - Ensures the OpenTelemetry handler is registered first.

 **AdotAwsSdkTracingRequestHandler**